 Let’s be honest.
 No one likes conflict management.
 You’ve got enough on your plate without having to referee what sometimes may seem like playground disagreements among first-graders in the workplace.

 However, conflict management is always listed as one of the top skills or traits required of leaders.
-In fact, a 2013 Stanford University/Miles Group study revealed that conflict management was the #1 skill that CEOs feel they need coaching on.
-So whether you are a CEO or a department manager, don’t ever forget that it’s your job to maintain law and order—which means you need to resolve conflicts as quickly, and with as little blood shed, as possible.
+In fact, a Stanford University/Miles Group study revealed that 43 percent of CEOs ranked conflict management as the primary skillset they wanted to develop most.
+So whether you are a CEO or a department manager, don’t ever forget that it’s your job to maintain law and order—which means you need to resolve conflicts as quickly and with as little bloodshed as possible.

-In order to do this, you first need to understand the many causes of conflict, which are as different as the people they involve.
+To resolve conflict effectively, you first need to understand the many causes of conflict, which are as different as the people they involve.
 Most of the time, however, conflict boils down to disagreements over several issues:

 Interpersonal dynamics between employees and teams can also cause conflict.
-Some causes of conflict found in the workplace include:
+Some causes of interpersonal conflict found in the workplace include:

 Left untreated, conflict can have several negative effects, such as:

-The Thomas-Kilmann Conflict Mode Instrument provides a model for conflict resolutions that offers five conflict management styles:
+The Thomas-Kilmann Conflict Mode Instrument provides a model for conflict resolutions that offers five conflict management styles examples:

-Avoiding: This style is best used when the issue is trivial or when there is no chance that there will be a resolution.
-It is also used when the issue would involve opening a can of worms, or is a highly emotional issue that may cause more harm than good to address.
-While it is possible that the issue may resolve itself, there’s also a probability that it won’t.
+This style is best used when the issue is trivial, or there is no chance that there will be a resolution.
+It is also used when the issue would involve opening a can of worms or is a highly emotional issue that may cause more harm than good to address.
+While the issue may resolve itself, there’s also a probability that it won’t.

-Competing: This is a win-lose approach in which you make a decision that may anger one or both parties.
-It is best used in emergency situations, or other settings in which a quick decision is needed and the majority of people will support the decision.
+This is a win-lose approach in which you make a decision that may anger one or both parties.
+It is best used in emergencies or other settings in which a quick decision is needed, and the majority of people will support the decision.

-Collaborating: This involves bringing both parties together to seek a win-win solution.
+This involves bringing both parties together to seek a win-win solution.
 Collaborating will require a high level of trust.
-In addition, it may require a considerable amount of time to hear everyone’s side, and work together to reach a consensus.
+It may also require a considerable amount of time to hear everyone’s side and work together to reach a consensus.

 Although true collaboration is usually the best solution, it’s usually avoided for several reasons.
 Collaborating requires honesty and the possibility of facing ridicule.
 Also, parties are often uncomfortable admitting their role in the conflict.
-In addition, most of the time, each party has usually explained their side of the story to their group of friends, and many of the employees may have taken sides in the conflict.
-Sometimes, collaborating to resolve the conflict means not only admitting fault to the other party, but also to the other people who choose to get involved in the conflict.
+Also, most of the time, each party has usually explained their side of the story to their group of friends, and many of the employees may have taken sides in the conflict.
+Sometimes, collaborating to resolve the conflict means admitting fault to the other party and the other people who choose to get involved in the conflict.

 Perhaps the hardest part of collaboration is getting both parties to actually listen to one another.
 Most people are so absorbed with what they want to say that they usually don’t really hear the other person.
-However, the ability of one party to hear, understand and empathize will be crucial in the collaboration process.
+However, one party's ability to hear, understand, and empathize will be crucial in the collaboration process.

-Conflict resolution isn’t easy, but in most cases, it is essential to the success of the organization in most cases.
-While accommodating, avoiding, competing, and compromising conflict management styles may bring temporary peace, collaboration is the only long-term solution.
+Conflict resolution isn’t easy, but it is essential to the success of the organization in most cases.
+While accommodating, avoiding, competing, and compromising conflict management styles may bring temporary peace, collaboration is usually the best long-term solution.